wp-plugins/wpdiscuz/readme.txt

 * Added: Option to redirect first commenters to "Thank You" page
 * Fixed Bug: Issues with guest voting (more secure and stable)

+IMPORTANT: If you have a Cache Plugin, please delete all caches after wpDiscuz update.

 = 2.1.8 =
 * Added: Option to allow guests vote for comments
 * Added: Option to load rest of all comments using the Load More Comments button